labgrid-project/labgrid/doc/configuration.rst

      index: 0

-The example describes port 0 on the remote power switch `powerswitch.example.computer`, which is a `gude` model.
+The example describes port 0 on the remote power switch ``powerswitch.example.computer``, which is a ``gude`` model.

 Arguments:
   - model (str): model of the power switch
   - host (str): hostname of the power switch
   - index (int): number of the port to switch

-The `model` property selects one of several `backend implementations
+The ``model`` property selects one of several `backend implementations
 <https://github.com/labgrid-project/labgrid/tree/master/labgrid/driver/power>`_.
 Currently available are:

 ``apc``
-  Controls an APU PDU via SNMP.
+  Controls an *APU PDU* via SNMP.

 ``digipower``
-  Controls a DigiPower PDU via a simple HTTP API.
+  Controls a *DigiPower PDU* via a simple HTTP API.

 ``digitalloggers_http``
-  Control a Digital Loggers PDU that use the legacy HTTP API.
+  Control a *Digital Loggers PDUs* that use the legacy HTTP API.
 Note that host argument must include the protocol, such as ``http://192.168.0.3`` or ``http://admin:pass@192.168.0.4``.

 ``eaton``
-  Controls Eaton ePDUs via SNMP.
+  Controls *Eaton ePDUs* via SNMP.

 ``eg_pms2_network``
-  Controls the EG_PMS2_LAN & EG_PMS2_WLAN devices, through simple HTTP POST and GET requests.
-The device requires a password for logging into the control interface, this module deliberately uses the standard password '1' and is not compatible with a different password.
+  Controls the *EG_PMS2_LAN* & *EG_PMS2_WLAN* devices, through simple HTTP POST and GET requests.
+The device requires a password for logging into the control interface, this module deliberately uses the standard password ``1`` and is not compatible with a different password.

 ``eth008``
-  Controls a Robot-Electronics eth008 via a simple HTTP API.
+  Controls a *Robot-Electronics eth008* via a simple HTTP API.

 ``gude``
-  Controls a Gude PDU via a simple HTTP API.
+  Controls a *Gude PDU* via a simple HTTP API.

 ``gude24``
-  Controls a Gude Expert Power Control 8008 PDU via a simple HTTP API.
+  Controls a *Gude Expert Power Control 8008 PDU* via a simple HTTP API.

 ``gude8031``
-  Controls a Gude Expert Power Control 8031 PDU via a simple HTTP API.
+  Controls a *Gude Expert Power Control 8031 PDU* via a simple HTTP API.

 ``gude8225``
-  Controls a Gude Expert Power Control 8225 PDU via a simple HTTP API.
+  Controls a *Gude Expert Power Control 8225 PDUs via a simple HTTP API.

 ``gude8316``
-  Controls a Gude Expert Power Control 8316 PDU via a simple HTTP API.
+  Controls a *Gude Expert Power Control 8316 PDU* via a simple HTTP API.

 ``netio``
-  Controls a NETIO 4-Port PDU via a simple HTTP API.
+  Controls a *NETIO 4-Port PDU* via a simple HTTP API.

 ``netio_kshell``
-  Controls a NETIO 4C PDU via a Telnet interface.
+  Controls a *NETIO 4C PDU* via a Telnet interface.

 ``raritan``
-  Controls Raritan PDUs via SNMP.
+  Controls *Raritan PDUs* via SNMP.

 ``rest``
   This is a generic backend for PDU implementations which can be controlled via